Bound photonic pairs in 2D waveguide quantum electrodynamics

 Long-range coherent photonic propagation in a waveguide couples all emitters together and leads to the formation of collective polaritonic excitations~\cite{sheremet2021waveguide}.
 Since a given emitter can be excited only by a single photon, such structure represents an example of a strongly correlated system ~\cite{Birnbaum2005}.
 One of its most compelling properties is the possibility of the formation of unconventional multi-photon bound states, attracting the growing interest of theoretical researchers~\cite{Poddubny2020,Zhang2020,PhysRevX.10.031011,Zhong2020,Zhong2021}.
 However, up to date, most of the efforts were dedicated to the consideration of one-dimensional (1D) set-ups, since they were the only ones accessible experimentally.
 However, very recently a two-dimensional (2D) array of waveguide-coupled array of transmon qubits was realized~\cite{gong2021quantum}, which makes actual the task of the proper theoretical description of strongly correlated WQED in higher dimensions.
 In this context, the fundamental question appears: whether bound two-polariton states exist in 2D at all, and if they do, what are their localization characteristics.

 In this Letter, we explore the formation of the bound two-polariton states in a 2D WQED set-up shown in Fig.~\ref{fig:1}.
-We show, that the bound states indeed exist inside the band gap for the scattering states and establish their spatial profiles.
-We also demonstrate that the bound state are preserved in finite size systems and thus can be detected in scattering experiments.
+We show that the bound states indeed exist inside the band gap for the scattering states and establish their spatial profiles.
+We also demonstrate the characteristics of these polariton pairs in finite-size systems that can be detected in scattering experiments.

 \textit{Two-particle Hamiltonian.} We consider the system schematically shown in Fig.~\ref{fig:1}.
-It consists of an $N \times N$ square lattice of qubits located at the nodes of a network composed of a set of horizontal and vertical identical one-dimensional waveguides in $xy$ plane.
+It consists of an $N \times N$ square lattice of qubits located at the nodes of a network composed of a set of horizontal and vertical identical one-dimensional waveguides in the $xy$ plane.
 Each qubit, described as a dipole with resonant frequency $\omega_0$ between ground $\left|g\right\rangle$ and excited $\left|e\right\rangle$ states, couples with a pair of waveguides that support propagating light modes with linear dispersion with velocity $v$.
 Waveguide photonic modes can be integrated out in the Markovian regime~\cite{Albrecht2019a, Zhong2020, Ke2019}.
-If one additionally suggests equal probability of a qubit to decay into each of the two waveguides, the corresponding 2D Hamiltonian is given by:
+One additionally suggests an equal probability of a qubit decay into each of the two waveguides, the corresponding 2D Hamiltonian is given by:

 where $\mathcal{H}_{\textrm{eff}}^{\textrm{1D}}$ is the effective 1D Hamiltonian that describes each single waveguide array.
-For each waveguide, the Hamiltonian describes an open quantum open, where the coherent exchange of photons enables an infinite-range qubit-qubit interaction,
+For each waveguide, the Hamiltonian describes an open quantum system, where the coherent exchange of photons enables an infinite-range qubit-qubit interaction,